-As shown in Table 6, delivery charges take up more than 50% of the total bill for both customers.
+As shown in Table X, delivery charges take up more than 50% of the total bill for both customers.
 Additionally, there is only about 1% difference between the generation charges.

-Figure 7.
-Sample CCA Customer Electricity Bill in SCE Territory
+Figure 12.
+Sample CCA Customer's Electricity Bill in SCE Territory